kanewilliamsbusiness07-debug/PWP1/AMPLIFY_DEPLOYMENT.md

 - Ensure `DATABASE_URL` is correctly set
 - Verify database is accessible from Amplify (check security groups for RDS)
-- Check that Prisma client is generated: `npx prisma generate`
+- Check that infrastructure is deployed or migration dry-run completed

 ### Database Connection Issues